Formula builder

 - dateDiff(Datetime.TotalDays,Form.Start date,Form.End date)

-On your form, you insert your LengthofLeave variable in a Label control so that the following message displays:
+On your form, you can insert your LengthofLeave variable in a Label control so that the following message displays:

 - You are applying for 10 days of leave.